 An attorney or insurance adjuster can only understand the true value of your case when they value those intangible harms that you go through.

-Rear-End Collision Settlement Examples: Crash A
+Rear-End Collision Settlement Examples

 In this rear-end collision settlement example, suppose you are rear-ended while at a four-way stop.
 The car behind you took off your bumper and ruined all of your tail lights.